nautilus-cyberneering/.github/onboarding/onboarding_contributors.md

 ## Communication

 - We try to avoid private communication except for things like private data.
-GitHub issues, pull requests, GitHub discussions and comments are the things we mostly used.
+GitHub issues, pull requests, GitHub discussions and comments are the things we mostly use.
 - Email.
 - We have a development Telegram chat.